Trinidad (Port of Spain) Port of Call

 Tel: +868 675 7034/5/6/7

 Public mini buses are fast, frequent and cheap and cover a multitude of routes around Port of Spain and can be hailed easily from the port.
 Mini taxis are also available and are identified by the 'H' on their number plates, although they are relatively expensive.
 It is advisable to negotiate a fare with the taxi driver before agreeing on their services.
 Many taxis offer island tours.
+The proximity of the port to downtown Port of Spain and a number of the city's attractions means that walking is an option for more active tourists.

 The Queen's Savannah, which is coincidentally one of the world's largest traffic roundabouts at 260 acres (105 ha), is a major tourist attraction and a great place to get a feel for the city.
-Stollmeyer's castle in St. Clair is a must as well as the Royal Botanic Gardens and the Historic Gothic Rosary Church.
+Stollmeyer's Castle in St. Clair is a must as well as the Royal Botanic Gardens and the Historic Gothic Rosary Church.
 The Laventille Hills offer some of the most breathtaking and spectacular views over the Port of Spain - ideal for the postcard picture perfect shot!

 Veni Mange - one of the best restaurants for local cuisine